 - Describe avalanche formation and release using basic terminology.

-- Describe techniques to minimize risk when traveling in the backcountry.
+- Describe techniques to minimize risk while traveling in avalanche terrain.

 The AST 1 is an introductory level course.
 Some AST 1 students are just getting started in the winter backcountry, whereas others have been introduced to the sport through friends and are now ready for their first formal course.
 Prior to the course start, please:

 - Make yourself familiar with the Avalanche Canada website.
-(In particular, please check the latest Bulletin for our region, the Kootenay Boundary.
-In addition you might be interested in the “Learn” tab of the website which includes an Online Avalanche Tutorial.)
+In particular, please check the latest Bulletin for our region, the Kootenay Boundary.

-- Look at the Equipment List.
+- Review the Equipment List.
 It is your responsibility to have all the gear in working order before the course starts.
-If the gear is new to you (ex. skins, touring bindings, snowshoes, etc) please take the time to become familiar with its use before we head into the field.
+If the gear is new to you (ex. skins, touring bindings, split board, etc) please take the time to become familiar with its use before we head into the field.